the-programmers-hangout/EtherealBot/contributing.md

                          be a little hover menu, to allow you to open it in your browser of choice automatically.
 Anytime you re-run the command, this will update that file.
+3. `mvn jaccoco:check` - This will just check your code coverage metrics, if you search the target directory you'll find a site/ folder that will contain reports pertaining to this.
+4. `mvn clean verify` -  This will run tests and checks (checks are listed above), all at once.
+5. `mvn clean verify package` - Basically grouping 1 and 4, this will be used as the "production" build command.
+Runs all tests, checks etc - and if they all pass, it'll make a jar file.

 ## Branch scheme
  - `master` - Only updated alongside release branches